Sundry Obscure Topics

 ◊ indicates Dave's Faves

 It is intentional that these pages use the simplest web technology possible, so as to maximize compatibility with various browsers, and to minimize internet bandwidth consumption.
 The author does not attempt to stay au courant with the HTML standards du jour; in part because HTML, although it is an excellent tool, has led a confused existence, with some markups indicating how text should look, and other markups indicating how the text should be interpreted.

-I am a firm believer of Sturgeon's Law, which says that ninety percent of everything is garbage.
+I am a firm adherent of Sturgeon's Law, which says that ninety percent of everything is garbage.
 I have no doubt that Sturgeon's Law applies to this very website.
 Had I any way to discern which of the above pages were indeed vapid trash, I would be pleased to promptly delete them; I welcome nominations.

 A persistent recursivist might inquire: